Poster Printer in MGCF in 175 Tan Hall

 5. Scaling and trimming: If you have no special instructions, just skip this.
 The section below describes the process and limitations.

 Scaling: It is best to make and proofread the PDF at the desired print size.
 If you request scaling, we cannot predict or prevent layout shifts.
 Scaling has a fixed aspect ratio.
-Example: 30x40 PDF --> 36x48 print = 1.2x scaling.
-30x40 PDF --> 36x36 print = impossible.
+Example: 30x40 PDF --> 36x48 print = 1.2x scaling; this is doable and probably okay in terms of quality.
+30x40 PDF --> 36x36 print = impossible due to mismatched aspect ratio.
 If the PDF is 8.5x11, this is an error.
 We cannot scale this to a poster print.
+See our PDF preparation instructions.